benbria/browserify-transform-tools/README.md

 var transformTools = require('browserify-transform-tools');

 module.exports = function(file) {
-    var config = transformTools.loadTransformConfigSync('myTransform', file);
+    var configData = transformTools.loadTransformConfigSync('myTransform', file);
+    var config = configData.config;
+    var configDir = configData.configDir;
     ...
 };
 ```

 `loadTransformConfigSync()` will search the parent directory of `file` and its ancestors to find a `package.json` file.
 Once it finds one, it will look for a key called 'myTransform'.
 If this key is for a JSON object, then `loadTransformConfigSync()` will return the object.
 If this key is for a string, then `loadTransformConfigSync()` will try to load the JSON or JS file the string represents and will return that instead.
 For example, if package.json contains `{"myTransform": "./myTransform.json"}`, then the contents of "myTransform.json" will be returned.
+The function returns a `{config, configDir}` object where `config` is the loaded data, and `configDir` is the directory which contained the file that data was loaded from (handy for resolving relative path names.)

-There is an async version of this function, as well, called `loadTransformConfig()`.
+There is an async version of this function, as well, called `loadTransformConfig(transformName, file, cb)`, which calls `cb(err, config, configDir)`.

 Creating a String Transform
 ===========================